Overuse dries vlei; together we can fix it

 With World Wetlands Day on February 2 in mind, I was recently taken to visit Verlorenvlei, near the West Coast, to see for myself the unfolding tragedy that is taking place in this Ramsar site.

 Swaths of land are now under irrigation with sprinklers spraying huge amounts of water daily, numerous boreholes having been sunk into the aquifer below.
+These finite resources are being plundered, seemingly without restriction or effective monitoring, to the detriment of an entire ecosystem.

 With the drop in the water table, large parts of the vlei are now dry, reeds have taken over, thriving on nutrients from fertilizers, growing to four or five metres and extending into the bank.
 The catastrophic effect on the local wildlife can only be guessed at and where there was previously a pristine haven it is now silent and arid.